rifkibahrul/Product-Stock-Frontend/README.md

 # product-stock
-My platform for learning about ExpressJs and ReactJs
+My platform for learning about ReactJs and Redux